peterdez/users-and-notifications/README.md

 - php artisan migrate
 14. Run server
 - php artisan serve --port=8080
-15. Send a post req uest to server running on [http://127.0.0.1:8080]
-16. Confirm that the sent data is saved in a log file
+15. Confirm that the sent data is saved in a log file